Visit flood preparation to learn more about how The City is preparing for potential flooding in 2014, as well as what you can do to prepare yourself.

 The City's river monitoring team and provincial forecasting team monitor forecasted weather patterns, river flows and mountain snowpack year-round.

 If stream flows rise and it begins to rain, Alberta Environment puts out notices that fall into these categories: high stream flow advisory, flood watch or flood warning.

 While conditions might seem right for flooding, weather in Calgary and the surrounding foothills is unpredictable and can change rapidly.
 So, while we may assume that flooding will happen, it's sometimes difficult to accurately predict.

-To learn more about our monitoring efforts, visit the Calgary flood recovery page.
+To learn more about our monitoring efforts, visit the Calgary flood preparation page.